 The perfect end to a busy day.

-After breakfast I had only a short time before check out but I managed a quick wander to soak up the atmosphere of Pavillion Road as it is situated next to the hotel .
+After breakfast I managed a quick wander to soak up the atmosphere of Pavillion Road, situated next to the hotel .

-The area was an old stable mews and recently converted into shops.
-Now crammed with independent food outlets, it is extremely pretty and bursting with life.
+Recently converted into shops the area was an old stable mews.
+Crammed with independent food outlets, it is extremely pretty and bursting with life.

 Why a Chelsea Staycation ?